nutsdb/nutsdb/README.md

 Badger is based on LSM tree with value log.
 It designed for SSDs.
 It also supports transactions.
 But its write performance is not as good as I thought.
 And it also does not support more data structures.

-Moreover, i was curious about how to implement a kv database.
+Moreover, I was curious about how to implement a key/value database.
 The database can be said to be the core of the system, to understand the database kernel or their own implementation, better use of the same kind of database or the next time according to the business custom database is very helpful.

-So i tried to build a kv store by myself, i wanted to find a simple store engine model as a reference.
+So I tried to build a key/value store by myself, I wanted to find a simple store engine model as a reference.
-Finally, i found the bitcask model.
+Finally, I found the Bitcask model.
 It is simple and easy to implement.
-However it has its limitation,like range or prefix queries are not effcient.
+However, it has its limitation, like range or prefix queries, are not efficient.
 For example, you cannot easily scan over all keys between user000000 and user999999, you had to look up each key individually in the hashmap.

-In order to break the limitation, i tried to optimize them.
-Finally, i did it and named `NutsDB`.
+In order to break the limitation, I tried to optimize them.
+Finally, I did it and named `NutsDB`.
 NutsDB offers a high read/write performance and supports transactions.
 And it still has a lot of room for optimization.
 Welcome [contributions to NutsDB](https://github.com/xujiajun/nutsdb#contributing).

 ## Table of Contents